alecdavidson/CivGen/README.md

 SAVE_DB(self)
-Save Generated town to the DB for future References Save Racial Features to a seperate table on the DB
+Save Generated town to the DB for future References Save Racial Features to a separate table on the DB
-Get the ID of the entry we just created by making a query to sqlite_sequence table Rinse and Repete with Proficiencies
+Get the ID of the entry we just created by making a query to sqlite_sequence table Rinse and Repeat with Proficiencies
 And Again with Subclasses
 Finally, for Civilization we do the same as above, but with the ID references stored instead of the actual data for the lists